Mike-Honey/hackathons/CSDC/README.md

 By contrast, the **CSDC Global Explorer** solution offers interactive visualization built on a solid data integration platform capable of delivering instant results at scale.
 Multiple audiences can explore the visualizations offered with great flexibility to tune and refine what slice of the dataset they want to explore.
 The need only a web browser for instant access - the interface is simple and intuitive.
 The deployment infrastructure used is a massive global cloud service, provided for free by Microsoft.

 Therefore this solution can engage and inform a far broader set of subject matter experts, skilled in public health and with local knowledge, but perhaps lacking the skills, resources and time to interrogate the dataset using traditional data science tools.

+In the sample scenario, the COVID-19 cases and symptom survey results for the state of Victoria, Australia can be quickly analysed and understood.
+When cases rose during July and August, there was a strong "lockdown" imposed as the public health response, which was succesful in supressing the outbreak.
+The symptom survey results confirm the population mostly complied with the public health mandates.
+An untrained user of this solution can quickly explore the signals, slicing the data and compare to other regions.

 **Relevant figures and graphs**